SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/netskope.md

 ## Installing the Netskope app

-This section demonstrates how to install the Netskope App, and provides examples and descriptions for each of the dashboards.
-The Netskope App has the following components:
+This section demonstrates how to install the Netskope app, and provides examples and descriptions for each of the dashboards.
+The Netskope app has the following components:

 * **Application Usage**.
 Insights into application usage; specifically by devices, users, users and traffic patterns.
 * **Security Alerts**.
 Visibility into Netskope security alerts and violations and the ability to identify effects of a breach.